Last updated on September 20th, 2023 at 05:55 am

-Geneva is located on the border of France.
-Therefore, the French influence is widespread.
-From the old town to the Headquarters of Europe’s United Nations, there is plenty of things to do in Geneva.
+Geneva is located on the French border, so French influence is widespread.
+From the old town to the Headquarters of Europe’s United Nations and the beautiful clear blue water of Lac Léman, there are plenty of things to do in Geneva.

 2 Days in Geneva Itinerary, Switzerland